-About The WhistleTree Project: Where Stories Are Meant to Be Heard
+About The WhistleTree Project:

 Hey.
 Hi.
 Hello.

-As much as I love literary journals, the world is changing.
-Lit mags can feel gatekept, and their incredible work often stays hidden from the readers who might need it most.
+Publishing is changing, and lit mags can feel gatekept, and incredible work often stays hidden from the readers who might need it most.

 Family-Friendly Classic Literature Read-Alouds

-On our YouTube channel, we bring classic books to life chapter by chapter, with vocabulary insights and historical context—perfect for readers of all ages, homeschoolers, or anyone who loves being read to.
+On our YouTube channel, we bring classic books to life chapter by chapter, with vocabulary insights and historical context - perfect for readers of all ages, homeschoolers, or anyone who loves being read to.

 Resources and Craft Talks for Writers